wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ## Preparation

-Login to you student VM using your SSH-client.
+Login to you student VM using your SSH client.

-Make sure your wis2box is up and running:
+Make sure wis2box is up and running:

 ```bash
 cd ~/wis2box-1.0b3